Miamiohlibs/Argus/README.md

 ### Bugs

 - handle what happens when there's only one item attached to a bib -- currently "Unknown" (no description); auto-add only item
-- remove extra quotation marks from display (or better, don't enter them into the database)

 ### Features